baus/install-discourse/README.md

 Discourse is [web forum software](http://discourse.org) by [Jeff Atwood](http://codinghorror.com/) ([et](http://eviltrout.com/) [al.](http://samsaffron.com/)).
 Considering the
 state of forum software, and Jeff's previous success with StackOverflow, I'm confident it is going to be a success.
-With that said it is still in a very early state, and if you are not an expert on Linux and Ruby on Rails administration, getting a Discourse site up and running can be a daunting task.
+With that said it is still in a very early state, and if you are not an experienced Linux or Ruby on Rails administration, getting a Discourse site up and running can be a bit daunting.

-Hopefully the document will be useful for someone who has some Linux administration experience and wants to run and administrate their own Discourse server.
+Hopefully the document will be useful for someone who has some Linux administration experience and wants to run and administrate their own server.
 I am erring on the side of verbosity.

 ### Create DigitalOcean VPS with Ubuntu 12.10x64

-While these instructions should work fine on most Ubuntu installations, I have explicitly tested them on DigitalOcean.
+While these instructions should work fine on most Ubuntu installations, I have explicitly tested them on [Digital Ocean](http://digitalocean.com/).
 DigitalOcean offers low cost VPS hosting, but I can not vouch for their reliability.

 I decided on Ubuntu 12.10 x64 which is the most recent Ubuntu release and contains the most recent packages.
-If you concerned about the long term stability of your systems, you may want to consider Ubuntu 12.04 LTS which has gaurenteed support until 2017, but the installation instructions are a bit different due to availability of some packages.
+If you concerned about the long term stability of your systems, you may want to consider Ubuntu 12.04 LTS which has gaurenteed support until 2017, but the installation instructions are a bit different due to the availability of some packages.

 Before creating your DigitalOcean instance, you should register the domain name you want to use for your forum.
-I'm using discoursetest.org for this instance, and forum.discoursetest.org as the FQDN.
+I'm using discoursetest.org for this instance, and forum.discoursetest.org as the [FQDN](http://en.wikipedia.org/wiki/Fully_qualified_domain_name).

 After creating your account at DigitalOcean, create a Droplet *with at least 1GB of RAM* [1], and select the Ubuntu
 OS image you want to use.
 I set the Hostname to forum.discoursetest.org.